By Siri Chand Kaur

 Add water and vegetable stock.
 Add squash and sweet potato; cook for 30 minutes or until soft.
 If using cooked leftover squash and sweet potatoes, this cooking time can be less; however 20 minutes is minimum for all the flavors to combine properly.

 Take the vegetables and broth off the heat and let cool for 10 minutes.

 Drain water from Brazil nuts and add to the soup mixture.
 Puree with hand blender or in blender after it has cooled to avoid risk of burn from steam during transfer and blending.

 Add salt, pepper, and a dash of cayenne as desired.
 Top with freshly chopped parsley and warm on low heat on the stove if needed.

 Dr. Siri Chand Kaur Khalsa maintains a private medical practice in Phoenix, Arizona.
-From the wisdom given to us by Yogi Bhajan, she teaches the fundamental idea that food is in fact medicine that can sustain our physical, mental, and spiritual bodies as we move through our time on Earth.
+She teaches the fundamental idea that food is in fact medicine that can sustain our physical, mental, and spiritual bodies as we move through our time on Earth.
 After completing her allopathic education, Dr. Khalsa was blessed to travel internationally learning ancient subtle healing techniques and is now certified as a Kundalini Yoga Teacher and Reiki Master with additional ongoing studies in aromatherapy, Ayurveda, and nutrition.
 She teaches at Dr. Andrew Weil’s fellowship in Integrative Medicine at the University of Arizona and at the Southwest College for Naturopathic Education. www.luminousfoods.com